-We've rounded up everything we know so far about the new series that follows arguably one of the most popular TV ranges for gaming, the C1 series.
+Here's everything you need to know about the new line that follows arguably one of the most popular TV ranges for gaming, the C1 series.

 LG C2 Brightness

-The LG C2 is set to feature an 'OLED evo' panel that promises improved HDR performance, and brightness topping the C1 range.
+The LG C2 features an 'OLED evo' panel that promises improved HDR performance, and brightness topping the C1 range.

-The Oled Evo panel actually debuted with the LG G1 last year, but it's still yet to be seen if this will be in every C2 model.
+The Oled Evo panel actually debuted with the LG G1 last year, but it is only now being implemented in the C2 series.

 More brightness is always welcome in the world of OLED panels and should be able to narrow the gap between the high peak brightness of Samsung QD-OLED TVs for example.